North Texas shooter kills 2, wounds 3 cops, takes own life

-HALTOM CITY, Texas (AP) — A gunman killed two people and wounded four others, including three police officers, before taking his own life Saturday evening in a home in the Dallas-Fort Worth area, police said.
+HALTOM CITY, Texas (AP) — A gunman killed two people and wounded four others, including three police officers, before taking his own life in a home in the Dallas-Fort Worth area, police said Sunday.

 Haltom City Police Det.
-Matt Spillane said early Sunday that all of those wounded in the shooting in a residential neighborhood had non-life threatening injuries and were expected to recover.
+Matt Spillane said none of those wounded in the shooting Saturday evening in a residential neighborhood have life-threatening injuries.

-Spillane said the officers returned fire after being shot at while responding to a report of gunshots at a home around 6:45 p.m.
-One officer was hit in both legs, and the other two officers were shot in the arm.
+Spillane said the officers returned fire after being shot at while responding to a report of gunshots at the home around 6:45 p.m.
+One officer was hit in both legs, and the other two were shot in the arm.
 The suspect died of an apparent self-inflicted gunshot wound.

-He said the Texas Rangers — the state’s elite police force — would be taking over the investigation.
+He said the Texas Rangers — the state’s elite police force — would take over the investigation.
 A motive for the shooting was not immediately clear.
+Authorities have not released the names of any of the people involved in the attack.

 “The main focus is on how and why this happened,” Spillane told The Associated Press.

 A woman was found dead inside a house and a man was found dead outside, Sgt.
-Rick Alexander told WFAA-TV, speaking at a press conference late Saturday.
-The older adult woman who had initially called 911 was wounded, he said.
+Rick Alexander said , speaking at a news conference late Saturday.
+A woman who called 911 was also wounded, he said.

 The suspect was found with a “military-style rifle” and a handgun, Alexander said.